stretchdance/eqlabs-web/content/homepage/work.md

 ---
-title: "It's not Rocket Science"
+title: "Most Bias Interventions Don't Work"
 weight: 1
 background: 'images/coffee.jpg'
 button: 'Our Interventions'
 buttonLink: 'change'
 ---

-Out of over 800 studies of Unconscious Bias Training, we could only find [one intervention][1] that was scientifically proven to both impact unconscious bias measurements, and also change human behaviour and outcomes.
-Best part?
-This was demonstrated to have a LASTING IMPACT - across years - and has been adapted to work on both gender and racial bias.
+Out of over 400 research studies of Unconscious Bias Training, we could only find [one intervention][1] that was scientifically proven to both impact unconscious bias measurements, and also change human behaviour.
+Now we're working to prove that this can change the workplace.

+It relies on framing prejudice as a _habit_ to be broken, and has been adapted to apply to both gender and racial bias.
+More importantly, it's been shown to have long-term impact.

 But a one-time intervention is not enough.
 We're also drawing from research on [retraining how we *see* (literally) our colleagues.][2]